How To Use A Pen Name When You Self-Publish Your Book

 You should take your time when choosing a pseudonym and make sure that it suits your genre and writing style.

-If you need ideas, you can use an online name generator.
-Or ask your friends and family for ideas.
+If you need ideas, you can use an online name generator or ask your friends and family for suggestions.

 If you have a long hyphenated last name, you might choose to shorten it or replace it with a totally new nom de plume.